edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 The ``APIRouter`` instance does the actual work of exposing the API.
 We also create an async EdgeDB client instance to communicate with the database.
-By default, this API will return a list of users but you can also filter the objects by name.
-Since names are unique in this case, it guarantees that you'll get a single object in return whenever you filter by a name.
+By default, this API will return a list of users, but you can also filter the objects by name.

 In the ``get_users`` function, we perform asynchronous queries via the ``edgedb`` client and serialize the returned data with the ``ResponseData``